April 15, 2021

-If you’re planning a visit to Nova Scotia aboard The CAT, the mv Fundy Rose, the mv Confederation or the mv Holiday Island this summer, a day spent in Halifax is an absolute must!
+If you’re planning a visit to Nova Scotia aboard Fundy Rose, mv Confederation or mv Holiday Island this summer, a day spent in Halifax is an absolute must!
 The largest city in the Maritimes, Halifax, Nova Scotia is a hotbed of East Coast culture.
-It is a city reborn in the early 20th century, and once again experiencing revitalization today.
 Here, pubs line pedestrian streets, beckoning visitors with the sounds of fiddles, guitars, and laughter, while history is waiting to be discovered in the city’s many museums and heritage sites.
 Whether you’re visiting for an evening, a weekend, or longer, here are a few suggestions for spending a day in Halifax.

 With the sun rising in the east, Halifax, Nova Scotia is the perfect place to catch an amazing sunrise.
 And in our opinion, there’s no better spot to watch the sun come up than by downtown Halifax’s Old Clock Tower.
 Perched on Citadel Hill, the Old Clock Tower overlooks Halifax’s bustling downtown core, as well as the Halifax Harbour.
 When you arrive at the Old Clock Tower, look out on the harbour and to the right, then relax and watch the show.
-On any given day, the odds are good that you’ll be treated to a spectacular sunrise that will remain on your mind long after the sun is high in the sky.
+On any given day, the odds are good that you’ll be treated to a spectacular sunrise that will set the tone for the rest of your day in this fantastic city.

 Since you’re already downtown in the early morning, your next stop should be the Seaport Farmers’ Market.
 We’ve written about farmers’ markets in the Maritimes in the past, and the Seaport Farmers’ Market is definitely among our favourites.
 The Halifax Farmers’ Market has been running since 1750, making it the longest continually running farmers’ market in North America.
-Since 2010, the market has called the Halifax Seaport home, where it hosts over 250 different vendors selling everything from fresh local produce to handcrafted jewellery and leatherwork.
+Since 2021, the market has called Pavillion 22 at 1031 Marginal Road home, where it hosts a wide variety of vendors every weekend.
+These diverse vendors sell everything from fresh local produce to handcrafted jewellery and leatherwork.
 You’re sure to find something here that catches your eye, even if it’s just a fresh cup of coffee to enjoy the next part of your day.

 The Halifax Harbour is beautiful, and the best way to see it is along the boardwalk.
 This part of the city is often abuzz with locals and tourists alike, enjoying the view, the entertainment, or a meal at one of the many harbour-side restaurants.
 While you’re here, don’t forget to snap a photo by “The Wave,” the boardwalk’s famous statue that is a popular site for folks of all ages!